Call for Applications (Closed)

 Objective 2: The trainee will develop and present feasible and detailed research proposals to enter into Fairhub, utilizing the expertise and insights gained from the program

-Objective 3: The trainee will prepare a compelling poster presentation for the AIM-AHEAD and Bridge2AI Annual Meetings, submit an abstract for a health informatics or other scientific conference, or develop a manuscript for a peer-reviewed journal
+Objective 3: The trainee will prepare a compelling poster presentation for the AIM-AHEAD Annual Meeting, submit an abstract for a health informatics or other scientific conference, or develop a manuscript for a peer-reviewed journal

 An important secondary outcome is that these activities will result in early trainee feedback regarding the Bridge2AI AI-READI dataset, enabling immediate iterative improvement to maximize its wider trainee utilization and integration with other Common Fund resources.